seneubert/maven-review/README.md

 we propose to establish the following roles and methods in the review process:

 * Switch from a two-stage to a two-tier review model.
-* Each analysis is from day one accompanied by a working group reviewer (here called 'maven reviewer').
+* Tier 1: Each analysis is from day one accompanied by a working group reviewer, here called **'maven reviewer'**.
-* For each analysis there is a prioritized backlog, maintained by the maven reviewer.
+* For each analysis there is a prioritized **backlog**, maintained by the maven reviewer.
-* The complete analysis code of each analysis is made available and included in the working group review.
+* The complete analysis code of each analysis is made available and included in the deliverables of the analysis as **reviewed code**.
-* Collaboration reviewers are appointed as soon as possible and start to provide feedback on the backlog as well as on components that have been approved by the maven reviewer already.
+* Tier 2: Collaboration reviewers are appointed as soon as possible and start to provide feedback on the backlog as well as on components that have been approved by the maven reviewer already.
-* The backlog is used for triage to decide when an analysis is mature enough to be released, including the transparent decision to leave some questions open.
+* The backlog is used for **triage** to decide when an analysis is mature enough to be released, including the transparent decision to leave some questions open.

 In the following the reasoning behind these new structures and how they will help improve the flow of feedback during an analysis project is explained in detail.

-## The aim of the proposal
+## The Aim of the Proposal
 We try to adress three issues that are recurring problems within the current review process:

 1. Feedback on the strategy and technique of the analysis has to be made available to the analysts as early as possible.
 Few things are as wasteful and frustrating as when someone works for quite some time on a project but gets feedback that requires substantial changes only once the analysis is finished and thought to be ready to be published.